johnconley/waveguide/README.md

 Structure
 ---------
-The optimization directory contains code to optimize a solar cell for maximum absorbance.
+The optim directory contains code to optimize a solar cell for maximum absorbance.
 The multilayerWrapper function calculates absorbance across the spectrum.
 See optimumStructure.m for an example of how to use multilayerWrapper.

-The visualization directory contains a GUI designed to explore the resonances of a three-layer waveguide.
+The viz directory contains a GUI designed to explore the resonances of a three-layer waveguide.
 The threelayergui function is the entry point to the application.
 (old)
 change for loop of animmirrorwave and animscattwave to call not full